 tftp(1C) and tftpd comprise an implementation of the Trivial File Transfer Protocol described in RFC783.
 They allow you to quickly copy files among hosts on an internet without regard to ownership or access restrictions.
 Therefore, the desired security of a system should be considered before allowing tftp(1C) transactions.
-In an inspired attempt to prevent accidental destruction of important files, tftp(1C) requires that remote file names be absolute pathnames (that is, beginning with /) containing the string "/../".
+In an inspired attempt to prevent accidental destruction of important files, tftp(1C) requires that remote file names be absolute pathnames (that is, beginning with /) containing the string "/tftp/", but not containing the string "/.../".

+tftp(1C), inetd(8C);

-tftp(1C), inetd(1M); Configuring and Managing TCP/IP.
+Configuring and Managing TCP/IP.